madflojo/blog/bencane/content/home/hero.md

 #  label = ''
 +++

-This book will teach you how to troubleshoot and resolve issues with Linux.
-It first builds your knowledge of troubleshooting.
-What tools do you need, how to use them, and where to look for errors.
+This book will teach you Linux basics and how to troubleshoot & resolve issues with Linux.
 Many readers, use this book to prepare for Red Hat Certification Exams.